 General symptoms may include:

-- Swelling or lumps in the lymph nodes located in the abdomen, groin, neck, or underarm.
+Swelling or lumps in the lymph nodes located in the neck, underarms, abdomen, or groin.
 Swollen lymph nodes may join together to form a mass or tumor.

 Symptoms related to tumor location may include: